jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/Information - II.md

 ## 2. Value Addition for Students, Researchers etc.

-**Objeticve:** Building one of the single largest data collection (statistics, reports, judgements etc.) on India.
-The users will get access based on their own contributions through credits, incentives (or) subscriptions.
+**Objeticve:** Building a large collection of data (statistics, reports, judgements etc.) on India.

-The product is especially aimed for students, researchers, column/opinion writers etc.
+If time permits, shall make it into a product where the users will get access to data based on their own contributions through credits, incentives (or) subscriptions.
+The product will be especially aimed for students, researchers, column/opinion writers etc.

-Here's a small sample of it
+Here's a small sample from it.

 ![](/images/UPSC-CA%20Statistics.png)